Local actions and activities that we have taken in Bedford Borough to reduce carbon emissions and encourage others to live more sustainably.

 - Scott Lower, Brickhill Lower, and Beauchamp Middle Schools: Solar panels (PDF)

 - Biddenham Upper School: Low energy lighting (PDF)

 Priory Country Park renewable project

-The following measures were installed at the Priory Country Park Visitor Centre to reduce the centre's energy and water consumption, carbon emissions and utility bills.
-It was also used to raise awareness and understanding of the eco-technologies installed
+Priory Country Park Visitor Centre made a number of improvements to reduce its energy and water consumption, carbon emissions and utility bills.
+With visitors being able to see the technologies and read the accompanying information boards, it has also helped raise awareness and understanding of the eco-technologies installed;

 Energy efficiency Improvements

 The project has brought together a range of energy and water saving measures in one building, which can be easily accessed by visitors, who are able to see the technology in action.

 Interpretation boards are displayed in the Visitor Centre, to explain to the Borough’s residents, communities and businesses how the systems that have been installed work and to help them to consider the technology for their own homes and buildings.